twinfoundation/framework/packages/schema/docs/reference/interfaces/IIdentifierHandler.md

 # Interface: IIdentifierHandler

-Interface describing a service which can handle a specific urn namespace.
+Interface describing a type which can handle a specific urn namespace.

 ## Properties